Agriculture in Algeria: Agriculture during colonialism

 Algeria's agriculture system was not profitable for France during the colonial period, except during the vineyard epidemic of the 1880s.
 This lack of profit is marked by the Bank of Algeria's refusal to offer credit to industrial farms in Algeria.
 During this period, however, Algeria continued to produce fruits, vegetables, wine, and animals to sustain its population.
 However, during the epidemic, Algeria became a major producer of wine.

-During the colonial period, Algeria was transformed into “an enormous vineyard”.
+During the colonial period, Algeria was transformed into "an enormous vineyard".
 Vineyards were limited during the early stages of colonialism.
 Farmers often only grew vineyards for personal and social consumption near their other crops.
 France's prolific metropolitan gardens did not necessitate wine imports from its North African colonies.
 However, Algeria's role in wine production transformed during the late nineteenth century.
 Phylloxera gripped vineyards across France and sparked an agricultural epidemic.
 This epidemic struck France at an inopportune time as it was evolving into a world leader for wine exports.
 France's economy plummeted and the agricultural sector began searching for opportunities.

-The French government incentive farmers in Algeria to produce wine to combat the epidemic that was spreading across French vineyards.
-Algerian Agriculture workers began expanding their vineyards across the country.
+The French government gave farmers in Algeria incentive to produce wine during the epidemic spreading through French vineyards.
+Vineyards began expanding across the country.
 Large quantities of wine flowed from Algeria to France and to other countries across the world.
-Algeria developed a reputation for growing high quality and extensive types of wine.
+Algeria developed a reputation for growing many high quality wines.
 However, Algeria's role as a leader in wine production was short lived.
-France's vineyards recovered in the following decades and it lessened its reliance on Algerian wine exports.
+France's vineyards recovered in the following decades and it lessened its reliance on Algerian wine.